 3rd December: The future shape of the state (More information coming soon)

-On 9th May, we'll be celebrating our 50th anniversary with a public event and drinks reception, where a panel of past and present IFS Directors and researchers will look back at the history of IFS and ahead to the big economic challenges that we'll be covering over the next 50 years.
+On the evening of 9th May (18:30 - 22:00), we'll be celebrating our 50th anniversary with a public event and drinks reception at One Birdcage Walk in Westminster, where a panel of past and present IFS Directors and researchers will look back at the history of IFS and ahead to the big economic challenges that we'll be covering over the next 50 years.
 We are delighted that Robert Chote (OBR), Evan Davis (BBC), Andrew Dilnot, John Kay and Jennifer Rubin (ESRC) will be joining us on the evening.

 If you would like to come and celebrate our birthday with us, please email us at email@example.com to secure a place.